localsend/protocol/README.md

 This method should be used when multicast was unsuccessful.

 Devices are discovered by sending this request to all local IP addresses.

-The `fingerprint` parameter is optional and is only used to avoid self-discovering.

-In this case, the server may respond with an error code if sender and receiver fingerprints match.

-The fingerprint is generated on each app start randomly.

 `GET /api/localsend/v1/info?fingerprint=abc`